openresty/lua-resty-dns/README.markdown

 and returns all the answer records in an array-like Lua table.
 In case of errors, it will return `nil` and a string describing the error instead.

-If the server returns a non-zero error code, the fields `errcode` and `errstr` will be set accordingly in the Lua table returned.
+If the server returns a non-zero error code, the fields `errcode` and `errstr` will be set accordingly in the `answers` Lua table that is returned.

 Each entry in the `answers` returned table value is also a hash-like Lua table which usually takes some of the following fields: